neriiacopo/eCAADe21-Tirana-Datascape/README.md

 ![ecaade21-tds](https://user-images.githubusercontent.com/50297074/136700390-4406cc67-b229-40f9-b677-ab3a31703736.jpg)

-This repository is produced within the eCAADe Ris 2020 (October 2021) regional summit - Tirana Datascapes workshop - held by [Eugenio Bettucchi](https://www.linkedin.com/in/eugenio-bettucchi-b59683b5), [Erzë Dinarama](https://www.linkedin.com/in/erz%C3%AB-dinarama-20532558/), and [Iacopo Neri](https://www.linkedin.com/in/iacopo-neri-25a375132/).
+This repository is produced within the eCAADe Ris 2020 (October 2021) regional summit - Tirana Datascapes workshop - led by [Eugenio Bettucchi](https://www.linkedin.com/in/eugenio-bettucchi-b59683b5), [Erzë Dinarama](https://www.linkedin.com/in/erz%C3%AB-dinarama-20532558/), and [Iacopo Neri](https://www.linkedin.com/in/iacopo-neri-25a375132/).
 We would like to thank Edi Duro for the invaluable support during the set up phase of the workshop.

 Find more info at http://ecaade-ris2020.universitetipolis.edu.al/tirana-datascape/